 Learn About the Intervention

-Services provided under the Medically Tailored Meals Pilot Program are designed as a congestive heart failure disease treatment program for those discharged from a hospital, emergency department, or a skilled nursing facility who are at the highest risk for hospital readmissions.
+Services provided under the Medically Tailored Meals Pilot Program are designed as a congestive heart failure disease treatment program for those who are at the highest risk for hospital readmissions and worsening health outcomes.

 Pilot Counties - How to Refer To Services